Join us for a series of online question-and-answer sessions about applications, admissions, fees and student support.

 See Scholarships and Student Funding Services for other funding opportunities:

 The Centre for Integrative Physiology (CIP) fosters research into fundamental mechanisms and pathways relevant to human function and disease.

 Before making your application, you must make contact with a potential supervisor to discuss your research proposal.
-Further information on making a research degree application can be found below.
+Further information on making a research degree application can be found on the College website:

 CIP investigators exploit rapid advances in the enabling technologies available from genomics, proteomics, imaging, informatics, and in vivo analysis to understand the function of gene products at the cell, organ and whole-animal level.